table of contents

 - Increased risk of congenital abnormalities

-Obesity increases the risk of arthritis in mainly two ways; the excess weight increases the load on weight-bearing joints and promotes inflammation.
-Both of these mechanisms contribute to osteoarthritis and degeneration of joints, especially the hip and knee.
+Obesity increases the risk of arthritis in two ways.
+The excess weight increases the load on weight-bearing joints and promotes inflammation.
+Both of these mechanisms contribute to osteoarthritis and degeneration of joints, especially the hips and knees.
 One study estimated that 69% of knee replacements and 27% of hip replacements are due to being overweight or obese (King, 2013).

-Many people with obesity also have depression, and many depressed individuals also suffer from obesity.
-Social stigma, sexual problems, shame, isolation, and decreased quality of life, all contribute to the development of depression in people with obesity.
-However, there may be a more scientific link as well; one study has shown a relationship between high levels of leptin, a hormone secreted by fatty tissue, and atypical major depressive disorder.
+Many people with obesity also have depression.
+Social stigma, sexual problems, shame, isolation, and decreased quality of life all might contribute to the development of depression in people with obesity.
+However, there may be a more tangible link as well—one study shows a relationship between high levels of leptin, a hormone secreted by fatty tissue, and depression (Milaneschi, 2017).

 How to lower your risk of obesity-related health problems

-According to the National Institutes of Health (NIH), weight loss of as little as 5% of your body weight can decrease your risk of many of the diseases associated with obesity (NIDDK, 2015); for example, if you weigh 200 pounds, losing 10 pounds can improve your health.
-Losing weight slowly and steadily, between ½ and 2 lbs a week, is the safest way to achieve weight loss.
-Adding 150–300 minutes of physical activity a week and performing strengthening exercises can also help you stay healthy.
+According to the National Institutes of Health (NIH), weight loss of as little as 5% of your body weight can decrease your risk of many diseases associated with obesity.
+Losing weight slowly and steadily, between half a pound and 2 pounds a week, is the safest way to achieve weight loss.
+Adding 150-300 minutes of physical activity a week and performing strengthening exercises can also help you stay healthy.
+A provider may also prescribe you weight loss drugs to help you lose weight and keep it off (NIDDK, 2018).

-Diet also plays a role in weight loss and decreasing your health risks.
+Diet also plays an important role in decreasing health risks associated with obesity.
 Federal dietary guidelines recommend the following eating pattern guidelines to maintain a healthy weight:

-- A variety of vegetables from all of the different types, including dark green, red and orange vegetables, legumes (beans and peas), starchy vegetables, etc
+- A variety of vegetable including dark green, red, and orange vegetables, legumes (beans and peas), starchy vegetables, and more

 - Fat-free or low-fat dairy, including milk, yogurt, cheese, and/or fortified soy beverages